Senna Glycosides

 Disease/Condition Glossary

 Constipation: Constipation refers to infrequent bowel movements, with stools that are often dry, hard, and painful to pass.
 It is generally defined as having fewer than three bowel movements in a week, though normal patterns can vary between people.
 Symptoms may include bloating, abdominal pain, and a feeling of incomplete bowel emptying.
-Constipation occurs when the muscle contractions in the large intestine slow down, making it more challenging to expel stools from the body.
+Constipation occurs when the muscle contractions in the large intestine slow down, making it more challenging to expel stool from the body.
 It can be linked to factors such as a sudden change in diet, low fibre intake, inadequate fluid intake, or lack of physical activity.

 FAQs